 If you’re looking to purchase equipment that will require frequent upgrades or will become obsolete in a few years, an operating lease may be your best option.
 A lease allows you to manage the costs of continually updating equipment because you don’t own the equipment and don’t have to keep it at term end.
 Instead, at the end of your lease term, you can choose to enter into a new lease agreement so you can obtain the latest and greatest equipment models.

-On the other hand, a financing agreement may be better if your business is expanding and needs additional heavy equipment that will retain its value throughout the years.
+On the other hand, a financing agreement may be better if your business is expanding and needs additional heavy equipment that will keep a lot of residual value throughout the years.
 You will own the equipment right away, with a fixed term and fixed payment protecting you against rising interest rates.
 Your company is then able to depreciate the equipment any way it sees fit.

 2. Do I Have Any Unique Financial Considerations?